Importance and challenges of the digital economy in the 21st century for global growth and inclusion

 This phenomenon not only transforms the economy, but also influences the social structure, modifying the interaction between economic actors.

-Job creation and innovation
+Job generation and innovation

 This transformation drives innovation, as it encourages the creation of new products and services, adapting to market demands.

-It also promotes entrepreneurship and the development of digital skills essential for the current and future economy.
+Likewise, it promotes entrepreneurship and the development of digital skills essential for the current and future economy.

 Democratization of market access